 Why Call a Convention of States?

-Washington, D.C., will never voluntarily relinquish power, no matter who is elected.
+Washington, D.C. will never voluntarily relinquish power, no matter who is elected.
 It is time for American citizens to take a stand against tyranny and make a legitimate coordinated nationwide effort to curb the power of the federal government.
-Only a Convention of States has the constitutional power to repair the damage and halt the federal government from eroding the liberties of the sovereign citizens further.
+Only a Convention of States has the constitutional power to repair the damage and halt the federal government from further eroding the liberties of the sovereign citizens.

 Please watch the below video to learn more about our movement.

 Article V of the Constitution of the United States